Verifying your health insurance coverage

 Requesting a Lawrence + Memorial Hospital itemized bill

 To obtain a copy of your L+M Hospital itemized bill, please call 860-444-4702.
 Make sure to have patient name, date of service, account number and/or medical record number available.
-Please check to see where this information is located on our sample statement.

 Lawrence + Memorial Hospital provides some services free or at a reduced charge to uninsured or underinsured individuals who cannot afford to pay for medical care.
 Patients whose income does not exceed 250 percent of the federal poverty level will be considered eligible for free care.
 Patients whose income does not exceed 400 percent of the federal poverty level and do not have insurance may be considered eligible for a Sliding Scale discount.
 Please speak with a Financial Counselor to see if you are eligible for financial assistance.